gordielachance/wp-soundsystem/readme.txt

 == Description ==

+Manage a music library within Wordpress; including playlists, tracks, artists, albums and live playlists.
+It's the perfect fit for your music blog !

 = MusicBrainz =

 When managing a track, artist or album, the plugin can search for its MusicBrainz ID.